 It is essential that all applicants bring the following items to interview:

 - Photographic identification (either your driver’s license or passport)

 - Your original GCSE certificates (or certified statements of results) for English and Mathematics.

 - Your original degree certificate

-After the interview: Decisions about the offer of places are made very soon after the interviews and the outcomes communicated through UCAS.
+After the interview: Decisions about the offer of places are made very soon after the interviews and the outcomes communicated through APPLY.
 Unsuccessful candidates are offered feedback on their performance.